davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 helpers <- list()
 ```

 I am using the [rheroicons](https://github.com/davidruvolo51/rheroicons) package for this component.
-This package is an R wrapper around the [heroicons](https://github.com/tailwindlabs/heroicons) library.
+This package is an R wrapper around the [heroicons](https://github.com/tailwindlabs/heroicons) library that I built specifically for Shiny components.

 <span id="work-r-listbox-toggle" />